Code-Institute-Submissions/LukaszPasich-Anaconda-MAA-MS4-v2_JanResub/README_testing.md

 Admin user:
 - TEST 6.5 - _Edit_ and _Delete_ buttons appear in each class box in _Class Timetable_ section when admin user is logged in - YES
-- TEST 6.6 - _Edit_ button in each class box in _Class Timetable_ section links to the _Edit Class_ page populated with the corresponding class details - YES
+- TEST 6.6 - _Edit_ button in each class box in _Class Timetable_ section links to the _Edit Class_ page populated with the corresponding class details - relevant 'toast' is displayed - YES
 - TEST 6.6 - _Delete_ button in each class box in _Class Timetable_ section deletes the respective class - relevant 'toast' is displayed - YES

 <br>